adelkesc/exercises_02/README.md

 Implement constructors in the classes: `Employee`, `PartTimeEmployee` and `FullTimeEmployee`.
 The constructors shall take the necessary parameters to initialize all the attributes in the classes.

-Implement the necessary functionality in the `getMonthSalary` operations.
-The `getMonthSalary` must return the monthly salary for an employee.
+Implement the necessary functionality in the `GetMonthSalary` operations.
+The `GetMonthSalary` must return the monthly salary for an employee.

-Implement the operation `getMonthlySalaryTotal` in the class Company.
+Implement the operation `GetMonthlySalaryTotal` in the class Company.
 The operation shall calculate the total salary which the company must pay each month.
-The calculation should be done by calling `getMonthSalary` on each of the employees and then returning the sum.
+The calculation should be done by calling `GetMonthSalary` on each of the employees and then returning the sum.

-Implement the operation `employNewEmployee`.
+Implement the operation `EmployNewEmployee`.
 The operation shall add a new `PartTimeEmployee` or `FullTimeEmployee` object to the company’s list of employees.

 Implement the necessary test in a main method.